-4.4.2.3.
-Adjusting centre second row seat headrest
+4.4.2.1.
+Adjusting centre rear seat headrest

 The centre seat headrest should be adjusted according to your height and fully support back of your head if possible.

 A correctly adjusted headrest can help prevent neck injury during collisions.
 It's important to align the headrest to cover as much as possible of the back of the head.